STORM-IRIT/Plane-Detection-Point-Cloud/README.md

 #### Process other 3D point clouds

-To process any point cloud given as a PLY file `mycloud.ply`, first run the following commands to preprocess the data
+To process any point cloud given as a PLY file `mycloud.ply` (OBJ files are handled as well), first run the following commands to preprocess the data
 ```
 pdpcComputeMultiScaleFeatures -v -i mycloud.ply -o mycloud
 pdpcSegmentation -v -i mycloud.ply -s mycloud_scales.txt -f mycloud_features.txt -o mycloud
 ```
 The first program `pdpcComputeMultiScaleFeatures` computes surface curvatures and normals from the point cloud at multiple scales.
 The second program `pdpcSegmentation` performs planar region growings at all scales.
+Note that an oriented normal vector is required for each input point.

 Finally, the program `pdpcPostProcess` can perform 3 different operations depending on the given options
 ```